IRH Fellowships

 The Institute for Research in the Humanities serves as a residency site for American Council of Learned Societies (ACLS) fellows who seek a dynamic intellectual community, interdisciplinary dialogue, contact with campus faculty and programs related to their fields and interests, and excellent library resources.

-ACLS fellows interested in a residency at the IRH should contact the Director for information and then submit the application form below, along with a copy of their ACLS Fellowship award letter, their CV, and a copy of their project proposal as submitted to ACLS.
+ACLS fellows interested in a residency at IRH should contact the director for information before submitting an application below.
+With the director’s approval, they should then submit the form below, along with a copy of their ACLS fellowship award letter, their CV, and a copy of their project proposal as submitted to ACLS to both the IRH director and associate director.

 Steven Nadler, IRH Director (smnadler@wisc.edu); 608-262-8151